DragonRailway/TrainControl_BLE/README.md

 This is the official firmware for our DragonRailway Project. **TrainControl_BLE** allows wireless control of a DragonRailway locomotives via Bluetooth (BLE).

+## Features

+- Compatible with upto 2 motor drivers and 6 leds.
+- Realistic LED fade on/off.

+- BLE remote control from Android/IOS device to locomotive control board.
+- Intuitive App interface designed in RemoteXY.

 ## Hardware

 ### 1) TRACKLINK (recommended)